Simone Finn, Baroness Finn: Career

 Following university Finn trained and worked as an accountant at Coopers & Lybrand (subsequently PwC).
 She then joined the Financial Services Authority as a senior accountant regulating insurance companies.

 Recruited before the 2010 election by the Conservative Party's Implementation Team, Finn became the Coalition Government's industrial relations adviser.
 She played a key role in negotiations with the trade unions and helped to agree deals to roughly halve the cost of public sector pensions.
 The Telegraph described her as the "silk-and-steel adviser behind the Coalition's trade union reforms".

 As a special adviser to Francis Maude, the minister for the Cabinet Office, Finn helped to drive through his cuts of several billion pounds over the course of the 2010-2015 parliament.
 Finn also helped to set up the Centre for Public Appointments in the Cabinet Office and publish a diversity strategy to encourage more women to apply for public appointments.
 The proportion of women appointed to the boards of public bodies reached 48.2% in 2015–16 compared with 34.7% in 2009–10.

 In July 2022, the resignation of Sajid Javid during the July 2022 United Kingdom government crisis caused a vacancy in the office of Secretary of State for Health and Social Care, which Downing Street chief of staff Steve Barclay was appointed to fill shortly before Boris Johnson's resignation as prime minister.
-While no successor to Barclay was formally appointed, Finn held the role in a de facto, acting capacity, as incumbent Downing Street deputy chief of staff.
+While no successor to Barclay was formally appointed, Finn held the role in a de facto capacity, as incumbent Downing Street deputy chief of staff.